Linda Haglund was Sweden’s best-ever sprinter who, during the period of 1976-1981, belonged to the global elite in the sport.

 Once she left athletics Linda Haglund held a variety of jobs.
 She worked as Head Track Coach at Santa Monica, in the USA, and as a teacher and director of various health institutes in the USA.
 She was also active as a specialist teacher and physical education instructor at various elementary schools in the Stockholm area.
 In 2007 she and the photographer Kristian Pohl released the health advice book entitled Lindas må bra bok.
 Andning, yoga, stretching, träning, mat, balans.
 She published her memoirs in 2013 entitled Lindas Resa.

 Linda Haglund’s fame amongst Swedish sprinters is clearly informed by the records she set.
 Her Swedish record for 100 metres from the Olympic games final in 1980 and her record for the 200 metres for 1979 with a time of 22.82 still stands today (2017) as a Swedish record.
 This is also true of her indoor performances at the 50 metres at a time of 6.17 from 1981 and at 60 metres at a time of 7.13 from 1978/1981.
 No junior competitor has surpassed her time of 11.35 which she achieved in the 100 metres in 1975.

 Linda Haglund died from the effects of cancer in 2015.
-She lies at the memorial ground in the Skogs cemetery in Stockholm.
+She lies at the memorial ground in The Woodland Cemetery in Stockholm.